dyakonoff/cuba-validation/README.md

 [Top](#content)

-### JPA DB level constraints
+### JPA constraints

-Some of JPA annotation available in [CUBA platform](https://www.cuba-platform.com/) put constraints on DB level as table indexes or table column / multi-column constraints.
+JPA annotations put constraints on DB level as table indexes or table column / multi-column constraints.
 Although there are only few of such annotations, they are only ones which act on DB server level.

 * `@Column(..., unique=true)` - sets SQL `unique` constraint on a table column for entity fields marked as **Unique**
 * `@Column(..., nullable=false)` - sets SQL `not null` constraint on a table column (entity field) for fields marked as **Mandatory** in studio.
 Acts together with `@NotNull` JPA annotation which works at UI and middleware levels.